Matcha body sugar scrub recipe with antioxidant benefits

 - 3 homemade bath salts recipes with essential oils

 - 3 DIY green tea scrub recipes with dried rose petals

 Good to Know

-- Pour the scrub into muffin tins or ice cube tray and freeze for 15 minutes to turn scrub into bars.
+- Pour the scrub into muffin tins or ice cube trays and freeze for 15 minutes to turn the scrub into bars.